ICT4LT logoContents Page:

 General guidelines on copyright

-ICT "Can do" lists
+ICT "can do" lists

-A downloadable Word document containing a set of ICT "can do" lists was added to this site in June 2002 and is gradually being updated and extended.
+A downloadable Word document containing a set of ICT "can do" lists was added to the ICT4LT site in June 2002 and is gradually being updated and extended.
 It is designed for: (a) trainers, to enable them to identify trainees' strengths and weaknesses in ICT; (b) language teachers undergoing training, to enable them to assess the development of their own ICT skills, experience and understanding.
 The document covers selected generic applications (e.g. Word, browsers, email software, PowerPoint) and software applications that are particularly useful for language teachers.
 Under the heading for each application there is a range of essential tasks that the teacher should be able to carry out in order to feel comfortable working with the software - a so-called "can do" list.
 The applications and the tasks have been selected according to their usefulness for teaching foreign languages.
 Click here: ICT_Can_Do_Lists.

-Software and website evaluation forms
+CALL software and website evaluation forms

-Feedback
+Feedback and blog

-If you wish to send us feedback on any aspect of the ICT4LT website, use our online Feedback Form or visit the ICT4LT blog at:
+If you wish to send us feedback on any aspect of the ICT4LT website, use our online Feedback Form or visit the ICT4LT blog.

-Document last updated 21 April 2008.
+Document last updated 1 May 2011.
 This page is maintained by Graham Davies.